Blaney, Truex eyeing playoff spot on Sunday at Richmond

 “I was proud of the progress we made here in the spring, the progress we continue to make at this racetrack, and I think we’ve built on it even more.
 Hopefully it shows, you know, in the race.”

-Truex and Baney both reached the second round of qualifying, but Kyle Larson won the pole with a lap at 117.177 mph.
-Trux will start sixth, Blaney 10th.
+Truex and Blaney both reached the second round of qualifying Saturday, but Kyle Larson won the pole with a lap at 117.177 mph.
+Truex will start sixth, Blaney 10th.

 The race winner most in danger of being bumped is Kurt Busch, who will miss his fourth consecutive race because of a concussion sustained in qualifying at Pocono on July 23.
 Busch has dropped from 14th to 20th while sidelined.